orionaon/dnd-character-generator/README.md

-# D&D Character Generator
+# Last Minute Adventurer

-A simple character generator for D&D using the Open 5e API
+A simple character generator for D&D!

+Currently using the Open 5e API and dejete die API

 Character assets created with Reroll.co App